 Vanessa Serra Iarocci

-Vanessa Serra Iarocci is currently an Executive-in-Residence and the interim Director of the Institute for Gender + Economy at the University of Toronto Rotman School of Business.
+Vanessa Serra Iarocci is currently an Executive-in-Residence at the Rotman School of Management.

 Vanessa has spent two-decades in progressively senior leadership roles at PwC, TD Bank Financial Group and, most recently as the CEO & President of Canada’s largest public sector uniform manufacturer & distributor, McCarthy Uniforms, where she successfully led the company out of insolvency to stability and record profitability.

 Vanessa is exceptionally passionate about innovation, having applied cutting-edge frameworks like business design, Google sprint and lean start-up methodologies to transform both large and small companies.
 She also recently designed the ‘Scale-Up’ Program for the MaRS Discovery District, a playbook for Canadian CEOs seeking to scale companies globally.
 Vanessa is often engaged by large and small organizations to advise on growth and transformation including Start Up Canada, Fresh Squeezed Ideas and the Propeller Experience.